-An alkyne is a molecule made up entirely of carbon and hydrogen where on or more carbon atoms are connected by triple bonds.
+An alkyne is a molecule made up entirely of carbon and hydrogen where one or more carbon atoms are connected by triple bonds.
 The general formula for an alkyne is CnH2n-2 where n is the number of carbon atoms in the molecule.

-Alkanes are named by adding the the -yne suffix to the prefix associated with the number of carbon atoms present in the molecule.
+Alkanes are named by adding the -yne suffix to the prefix associated with the number of carbon atoms present in the molecule.
 A number and dash before the name denotes the number of the carbon atom in the chain that begins the triple bond.

 For example: 1-hexyne is a six carbon chain where the triple bond is between the first and second carbon atoms.